lovekirankaur/Portfolio/README.md

 ### 1. Home Page

 - **Hero Section:** Introduces the user with a welcome message and a brief introduction.
 - **Logic:** Typically uses a combination of text and image to create an engaging first impression.
-Can include a call-to-action (CTA) button that navigates to the projects or contact section.
 - **Technologies:** Utilizes Tailwind CSS for responsive design and Framer Motion for entrance animations.

 ### 2. Projects Page